 Learn how to buy accessories on an installment plan.

 With well-qualified credit, you can get the latest smartphone for $0 down with eligible service.
 Taxes on the smartphone are due at the time of sale.
-Other credit-qualified customers may need to make a down payment of 30% of the sales price or a fixed amount between $200 and $1,400.
+Other credit-qualified customers may need to make a down payment of 15% to 80% of the sales price or a fixed amount between $200 and $1,400.
 We’ll then divide the remaining smartphone amount into low monthly installment payments.

 - What are my installment plan options?